Bisous meaning:👄The many ways to say kiss,kisses & kiss me in French

 7) Embrasser à la française (Kiss in the French style)

-The literal translation of “Embrasser à la française” is to kiss someone in the French style; in other words to French kiss someone.
+The literal translation of “Embrasser à la française” is to kiss someone in the French style; in other words, to French kiss someone.

-Let me French kiss you: laissez-moi vous embrasser à la française
+Let me French kiss you: “laissez-moi vous embrasser à la française.”

-9) Un patin (a French kiss)
+9) Rouler un palot (a French kiss)

-Rouler un patin: “to roll a skate”
+10) Rouler un patin (To roll a skate)

 Hier soir, ils se sont roulé un patin.

-13) Galocher (To French kiss)
+12) Galocher (To French kiss)

-I want to French kiss François = j’ai envie de galocher François
+• I want to French kiss François

 How to conjugage Galocher: To French kiss